bnlove/bnlove.github.io/_posts/2019-04-12-wire-frame-box.md

 * TOC
 {:toc}

-In this post we'll create a function for creating a wire-frame box like this one.
+In this post we'll write a function for creating a wire-frame box like this one.
 {% include image.html img="functions/wireFrameBox08.png"  alt="Wire-frame box"  %}

 Where you see this icon,